phantom/sign-in-with-solana/README.md

 # Reference API

-- issuedAT — the time at which wahateve, — Phantom currently accepts _+10 min but subject to chagne
+- `issuedAt`` — the time at which wahateve, — Phantom currently accepts _+10 min but subject to change
 - In addition to using `nonce` to avoid replay attacks, dapps can also choose to include a unique signature in the `requestId` .
 Once the wallet returns the signed message, dapps can then verify this signature against the state to add an additional, strong layer of security.

 # Dependencies